Chicken & Poultry

 Why does my sour cream curdle in stroganoff?

 Sour cream curdles when exposed to high heat or rapid temperature changes.
-Always remove the pan from heat before stirring in sour cream, and let it cool for a minute or two.
-You can also temper the sour cream by adding a spoonful of the hot sauce to it first, then stirring this mixture back into the pan.
+Always remove the pan from heat before stirring in sour cream, and add it gradually while stirring constantly.
+Using full-fat sour cream also helps prevent curdling.

 Hi, I'm Lisa!